javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 # Automated testing with mocha

-Automated testing will be used further on in tasks.
+Automated testing will be used further in tasks.

 It's actually a part of the "educational minimum" of a developer.

 [cut]

 ## Why we need tests?

-When we write a function, we usually can imagine what it should do, which parameters yield which results.
+When we write a function, we usually can imagine what it should do: which parameters give which results.

 During the development, we can check the function by running it and comparing the outcome with the expected one.
 For instance, we can do it in the console.

-If something's wrong -- then fix the code, run again, check the result -- and so on till it works.
+If something's wrong -- then we fix the code, run again, check the result -- and so on till it works.

-But such manual "re-runs" are rather imperfect.
+But such manual "re-runs" are imperfect.

-**When testing a code manually -- it's easy to miss something.**
+**When testing a code by manual re-runs -- it's easy to miss something.**

-For instance, we're composing a function `f`.
+For instance, we're creating a function `f`.
 Wrote some code, testing: `f(1)` works, but `f(2)` doesn't work.
 We fix the code and now `f(2)` works.
 Looks complete?
 But we forgot to re-test `f(1)`.
 That may lead to an error.

-That's actually fair.
+That's very typical.
 When we develop something, we keep a lot of possible use cases and mind.
 But it's hard to expect from programmer to check all of them manually after every change.
 So it becomes easy to fix one thing and break another one.

 **Automated testing means that tests are written separately, in addition to the code.
 They can be executed easily and check all the main use cases.**

 ## Behavior Driven Development (BDD)

-Let's get down to a technique named [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) or, in short, BDD.
+Let's use a technique named [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) or, in short, BDD.
 That approach is used among many projects.
 BDD is not just about testing.
 That's more.

 **BDD is three things in one: tests AND documentation AND examples.**